d6790007-lab/Ban-Script/README.md

 ## How to Use
 1. Launch the executable.
-2. Input the necessary parameters as required by your test environment.
+2. Input necessary parameters in your testing environment.
-3. Observe script functionality in a safe and controlled environment.
+3. Observe the script functionality safely.

 ## Learning Opportunities
-This project is ideal for:
-- Understanding automation in Roblox
+- Understand automation in Roblox
-- Practicing script execution and file management
+- Practice script execution and file management
-- Exploring how to structure small-scale software projects
+- Learn how to structure small-scale software projects
-- Learning GitHub repository management
+- Get familiar with GitHub repository management

 ## License
 Apache 2.0